How Well-Designed Offices Affect Company Performance

 The connection between commercial office design and business performance has been the subject of many studies over the years.
-Various research, ranging from the natural lighting at the office to the type of artworks hanging on the walls, all show that putting thought and attention to details can actually boost employee productivity.
+Various research, ranging from natural office lighting to the type of artwork hanging on the walls, shows that giving attention to details can actually boost employee productivity.

 A study published by the World Green Building Council’s (WorldCBG) reported overwhelming evidence about the effects of design on employee performance.
 For instance, the study suggests that better indoor air quality can lead to productivity improvements of 8-11%.
-This comprehensive body of research also finds that thermal comfort, views of nature, lighting, and the interior layout all can significantly affect productivity and well-being.
+Thermal comfort, views of nature, lighting, and the interior layout all can significantly affect productivity and well-being.

-Moreover, a survey published by Gallup Inc. finds a direct correlation between employees’ well-being and the company’s profits.
+Moreover, a survey published by Gallup Inc. found a direct correlation between employees’ well-being and a company’s profits.
 For example, employees who report better well-being have reduced health-related costs by over 40% to their employers, translating to thousands of dollars per person.

 Using Design To Achieve Business Goals

-As shown in this article, caring for your employee’s well-being in the physical workspace shouldn’t be considered just a bonus.
-Well-designed office space planning can be a significant part of your business strategy.
+If caring for your employee’s well-being in the physical workspace is no longer a nice-to-have, then well-designed office space planning can be a significant part of your business strategy.
 So, how do you connect these insights to your company goals?
 Here are some examples.